Connecting Your MCP Server to AI Clients

 Claude Desktop

-Configure your MCP server with Claude Desktop, Anthropic's official desktop application with native MCP support.
+Configure your MCP server with Claude Desktop using Custom Connectors (recommended) or the configuration file.
+Anthropic's official desktop application with native MCP support.

 Cursor IDE